CollinHeist/TitleCardMaker/docs/getting_started/connections/index.md

 title: Configuring Connections
 description: >
-    Add connections to external services like Emby, Jellyfin, Plex, Sonarr, Tautulli, and TMDb.
+    Add connections to external services like Emby, Jellyfin, Plex, Sonarr, Tautulli, TMDb, and TVDb.
 ---

 # Configuring Connections

-TitleCardMaker can communicate directly with Emby, Jellyfin, Plex, Sonarr, Tautulli, and TMDb to automate all aspects of Card creation.
-Although not 'required' to run TCM, enabling whichever connections that are applicable to your setup will vastly improve TCM's operation.
+TitleCardMaker can communicate directly with Emby, Jellyfin, Plex, Sonarr, Tautulli, TMDb, and TVDb to automate all aspects of Card creation.
+Although not 'required' to run TCM, enabling whichever Connections that are applicable to your setup will vastly improve TCM's operation.

 All Connection information should be entered on the Connections page (the